Based on 1 Reviews

-- Any Expenses of Personal Nature
+- Any Expenses of Personal Nature.

-Question: Is pick up service available on my arrival time in Bhutan?.
+Question: Is pick-up service available on my arrival time in Bhutan?.

 Question: What kind of accommodation can I expect?

-Answer: We do provide you 3-star category hotel accommodation in the city and also Tent accommodation along the Druk trip.
+Answer: We do provide you with 3-star category hotel accommodation in the city and also Tent accommodation along the Druk trip.
 However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent them while on tour.

 Question: What kind of food can I expect on the Snowman camping trip?.

-Answer: We have a professional cook who cooks a delicious range of mostly vegetarian such as potatoes, eggs, Pasta, tuna bakes, noodles, curry rice, bread, soups, fresh vegetables.
+Answer: We have a professional cook who cooks a delicious range of mostly vegetarian such as potatoes, eggs, Pasta, tuna bakes, noodles, curry rice, bread, soups, and fresh vegetables.
 Tourists can find a variety of fresh vegetables depending upon the traveling month.

 Question: What opportunities will I have a hot shower along treks?.